vic-ma/howtodismantle.github.io/_posts/2023-11-14-The-badass-guide-to-data-handling-Using-SQL-to-aggregate-and-join-Peakboard-Hub-List-data.md

 where cast(TS as date) = cast(getdate() as date)
 {% endhighlight %}

-To use direct, plain SQL in the Peakboard Hub List data source, you need to activate the SQL mode by clicking on the button:
+To use direct, plain SQL in the Peakboard Hub List data source, you need to activate the SQL mode by clicking on the "Select with SQL" button:

 ![image](/assets/2023-11-14/020.png)

-The you can use the above statement and check your result on the right side.
-Now you have condensed thousands of rows to precisely two numbers you're interested in:
+Then, you can use the above statement and check your result on the right side.
+Now, you have condensed thousands of rows down to the two numbers you're interested in:

 ![image](/assets/2023-11-14/030.png)